Pokerole-Software-Development/Pokerole-Data/readme.md

 - **Scripts** a folder for any code that manipulates data.
 At the moment, there should be NO REASON to try and run these, they are for maintainence only.
 - **Version20** contains the entire JSON dataset for Pokerole Version 2.0.
 Each item in the dataset has it's own JSON document. *All of this data is also accessable via Mongo, see below.*
 - **DDL.md** contains tables documenting the data in the JSON documents for reference.

-## Database Access

-A Mongo DB instance is being hosted for the data in this repository to allow for programmatic access to the most up to date data.
-To get the connection information for this Database, contact Willowlark on the [Pokerole Discord](https://discord.gg/95DFpdMVcC).

 ## Assisting the Project